-The Club was established in 1965 as the Canadian Pacific Airlines Employees Flying Club and later became known as the Pacific Flying Club.
-Originally located at Vancouver International Airport, we relocated to Boundary Bay Airport in 1985 when ZBB was recommissioned as an airport.
+Respected as one of the preeminent flight training organizations in British Columbia, Pacific Flying Club’s origins date back to 1965 when it was established as the Canadian Pacific Airlines Employees Flying Club.
+Originally located at Vancouver International Airport, it was relocated to Boundary Bay Airport in 1985 when ZBB was recommissioned as an airport.

 Dick Laidman, former Chief Engineer with the Club, was also a pioneer in aviation having been a former president of Pacific Western Airlines.

-Clark Duimel, the Club's current Executive Director of Flight Operations was awarded the David Charles Abramson Flight Instructor Safety Award in 2005 confirming his status as one of the top flight training professionals in Canada.
+Clark Duimel, the Club’s current Executive Director of Flight Operations was awarded the David Charles Abramson Memorial (DCAM) Flight Instructor Safety Award in 2005, confirming his status as one of the top flight training professionals in Canada.
+In 2012, Paul Harris, the Club’s current Manager of Flight Operations was also a recipient of the DCAM award.

-Pat Kennedy also became the first woman to be named Chair of the Air Transport Association of Canada in 2001.
+Pat Kennedy, PFC’s former CFO became the first woman to be named Chair of the Air Transport Association of Canada in 2001.
+Pat retired in 2021 after more than 30 years with the Club and having played a key role in its growth and success.

-Since 2002, Pacific Flying Club has been honored to be in partnership with BCIT offering the Airline & Flight Operations Program.
+Since 2002, Pacific Flying Club has been in partnership with the British Columbia Institute of Technology (BCIT) in connection with their Airline and Flight Operations Program.

-The school is now recognized as a leader in IFR and simulator training.
+The school is recognized as a leader in IFR and simulator training.
 The school has more simulator options than any school in the Lower Mainland and has invested in this technology significantly.
-PFC is proud to support Seneca College's research towards advanced simulation in the flight training industry and is one of only a few to be invited to test their research and flight training models.

 We invite you to become part of the PFC family and include us in helping you add to your own history!